haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 [The HADDOCK web server for data-driven biomolecular docking.](http://www.nature.com/nprot/journal/v5/n5/abs/nprot.2010.32.html)
 _Nature Protocols_, *5*, 883-897 (2010).
 Download the final author version <a href="http://igitur-archive.library.uu.nl/chem/2011-0314-200252/UUindex.html">here</a>.

-Throughout the tutorial, coloured text will be used to refer to questions or instructions, and/or PyMOL commands.
+Throughout the tutorial, colored text will be used to refer to questions or instructions, and/or PyMOL commands.

 <a class="prompt prompt-question">This is a question prompt: try answering it!</a>